The 9 Best Books to Learn Japanese Fast

 Best for Reading Practice

-Japanese Stories for Language Learners is a compilation of 5 short stories that have Japanese and English translations on facing pages.
-Two of the stories are traditional Japanese folktales, and the others are more modern stories from 20th-century authors.
-Each story includes detailed notes from the translator, vocabulary lists, and practice questions.
+Japanese Stories for Language Learners is a compilation of 5 short stories that have Japanese and English translations on side-by-side pages.
+I think it’s the best book for improving your Japanese reading skills because it doesn’t just have random stories that practice vocabulary and grammar.
+Two of the stories in the book are traditional Japanese folktales and the others are more modern stories from 20th-century authors who are well-known in Japan.
+After you finish reading the stories, you can go through detailed notes from the translator, vocabulary lists, and practice questions to enhance your comprehension.

 Key Features